gk646/MageQuestFX/README.md

 You can drag and drop Items to different slots
 No slot restrictions yet, no bag window yet and no item and player stats yet

 ## Graphics:

-I made most of the environment Pixel Art myself, I did take inspiration from @RyiSnow's textures and games like HeroSiege and other sources for some abilities etc.
+I made most of the background tiles myself, I did take inspiration from @RyiSnow's textures and games like HeroSiege and other sources for some abilities etc. The pixel font called x12y16pxMaruMonica was made by hicc.

 ## Roadmap:

 Level system
 skills / skill pane